-The objective of the RI is to further evaluate the nature and extent of limited VOC and pesticide impact to soil and metals impact to soil at the Site as identified during previous investigations (refer to Section 3.0).
-Implementation of this RIWP will support existing information and fill in data gaps to rule out the presence of other contaminants (i.e. PCBs, herbicides, PFAS, 1.4-dioxane, etc.) and to identify the extent to which remediation is warranted.
+The objective of the RI is to further evaluate the nature and extent of limited pesticide and PCB impact and SVOC and metals impact in the soil, and limited VOC and SVOC impact in the groundwater at the Site as identified during previous investigations (refer to Section 3.0).
+Implementation of this RIWP will support existing information and fill in data gaps to rule out the presence of other contaminants (i.e. herbicides, PFAS, 1.4-dioxane, etc.) and to identify the extent to which remediation is warranted.
 In addition, the BCP general requirements (e.g., "full suite" testing, quality assurance/quality control (QA/QC), etc.) will also be fulfilled.